xNickyDev/Forkman/gitbook/commands/ping.md

+---
+description: Returns the ping of the bot in milliseconds.
+---

 # /ping

-Returns the ping of the bot in milliseconds.

 ## Usage